smastrom/react-email-autocomplete/README.md

 <br />

 This package ships with **zero css**.
-Initial styles to see the component in action may match the following properties:
+Initial styles enough to see the component in action may match the following properties:

 ```css
 .my-wrapper,